gagewrye/ProceduralBoxSim/README.md

 1. Define the size of the 2d plane
 2. Place random points on the plane
-3. Connect every point to every other point to create a fully connected graph
+3. Connect every point to every other point to create a fully connected graph.
+Calculate the manhattan distance between each room to use for the weights edges
 4. Use Prim's Algorithm to find the minimum spanning tree.
 This tree will be what we base the map on
 5. At each point in our tree, create a randomly sized room.
 6. For every edge, build a hallway that connects a room to the room at the other end.